enascvm/photon-model/README.md

 # photon-model

+This project is no longer being maintained and active updates will no longer be pushed to this repository.

 ## What is it?

 Photon model is a design and set of libraries for provisioning VMs and containers across different infrastructures